Kentucky GOP Gov. Bevin Officially Requests Recanvass Of Election Results

 University of Kentucky election law professor Joshua Douglas said that other than a recanvass, Bevin's option is contesting the election, which would be settled by the Republican-led legislature.
 Kentucky law has no provision for a recount in gubernatorial races.
 But Douglas was skeptical a recanvass would make much difference for Bevin.

-"Well I think the 5,000 vote differential out of 1.4 million cast, yeah although it sounds small is actually a pretty large amount when it comes to the likelihood of the vote totals changing in any of these post-election disputes," Douglas said.
+"Well, I think the 5,000-vote differential out of 1.4 million cast — yeah, although it sounds small — is actually a pretty large amount when it comes to the likelihood of the vote totals changing in any of these post-election disputes," Douglas said.

 Recanvasses are commonly requested in close races in Kentucky, but they have never produced a different election outcome and rarely produce a different vote total.

-In 2015, Bevin's opponent in the Republican Primary James Comer requested a recanvass of the contest that Bevin won by 83 votes, producing no change in vote totals.
+In 2015, Bevin's opponent in the Republican primary, James Comer, requested a recanvass of the contest that Bevin won by 83 votes, producing no change in vote totals.

 In 2016, Democratic presidential candidate Bernie Sanders requested a recanvass in Kentucky's Democratic primary.
 The process yielded 13 more votes for Sanders.

-In a statement, Beshear campaign manager Sam Newton expressed hope the recanvass would be the last step in the process.
+In a statement, Beshear campaign manager Sam Newton expressed hope that the recanvass would be the last step in the process.

 "Last night, the people of Kentucky elected Andy Beshear as their next governor.
 Today, Governor-Elect Beshear is already working on his transition so that he can best serve the people of Kentucky on day one," Newton said.